ppy/osu-wiki/news/2023/2023-07-24-The-First-osu!-Manga-osu!-Combat-Championship.md

 For those eager to dive into the manga, head over to Mangadex and start **[reading now!](https://mangadex.org/title/f1d50eba-6ace-4490-8439-07692fda3b9c/osu-combat-championship)**

 But that's not all!
 We have an exciting announcement for all anime enthusiasts out there.
-The OCC manga will be transformed into an **animated series**, and we have just started on episode 1's Production!.
+The OCC manga will be transformed into an **animated series**, and we have just started on episode 1's production!
 Prepare for action-packed episodes each lasting as long as the animes you love!
 The OCC animated series will faithfully follow the manga, capturing the essence and excitement of a traditional anime experience.